X11Libre/binpkg-arch-based/README.md

 Check https://x11libre.net/repo/arch_based/x86_64/README.html for instructions
 ------------------------------------------------------------------------------

-This repository can only be used for issues tracking.
+This repository can be used for issues tracking.

 _artist for Xlibre_ (artist4xlibre at proton dot me)